Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 The gradle task to call to generate the report is named **generateReport**.
 Using this will generate reports (catalog_report.html or catalog_report.json, or both) inside the build/catalog-dependencies-monitor/ directory.

-The gradle task to automatically update your catalog tom file is named **updateDependenciesInTomCatalog**.
+The gradle task to automatically update your catalog tom file is named **updateDependenciesInTomlCatalog**.
 We’ve been using this task for quite some time, although we still consider it experimental.
 It works very well, but it may contain some bugs.
 Please use it and let us know what you think or report any issues you encounter.
 Note that it simply updates the versions in the toml file.
 It never commits any changes to git.